10+ Hudson Valley Day Trips

 Spend an afternoon at West Point, the West Point Museum and the Frederic V Malek West Point Visitors Center.

 West Point Museum collects, preserves, exhibits, and interprets historically significant artifacts pertaining to the United States Military Academy, United States Army and the Profession of Arms.

 The Visitors Center Exhibits include a full-scale cadet barracks room, a cadet uniform room, cadet daily life, academic fields of endeavor and the admissions process.

 Read my article about my visit to West Point Museum & Visitors Center

-*Currently offering a limited amount of tickets to the gardens & grounds.
+*OPEN and offering a limited amount of tickets to the gardens & grounds.

 Advance ticket purchase is required.